 Ambient air benzene levels in different locations in Canada have been monitored since 1989 by the National Air Pollution Surveillance (NAPS) network.
-A 2003 NAPS update indicated that the concentrations of benzene at eighteen urban sites decreased by 65% between 1990 and 2002.
-Annual mean levels at these urban sites were below 2 µg/m3 from 1999 to 2003.
-Average concentrations of benzene in rural sites were generally around 0.5 µg/m3.
+A 2012 NAPS update indicated that the concentrations of benzene at eighteen urban sites decreased by 74% between 1994 and 2009.
+Annual mean levels at these urban sites were 0.93 µg/m3 in 2009.
+Average concentrations of benzene in rural sites were generally around 0.3 µg/m3.

 Searches of environmental and consumer product databases yielded the following results on current potential for exposure to benzene in Canada:

 Released into Environment